AndrewCizek/CSC-250-HW-3/README.txt

 # HW-3
 9/11/2020
 Self-Review
-Had to look up how bitshifting works and some other basic stuff works.
-I understand a lot more about Java, now (just Python, but with a lot of fluff).
+I had to look up how bitshifting works.
+I also wanted to figure out how to close the scanner, which I did.
+Fun stuff that I only kinda understood until the end.
+Now, I understand a lot more about Java (just Python, but with a lot of fluff).